Summary of how Abbey Rangers and the FA use your data

 - providing and arranging the delivery or other provision of products, prizes or services

-- we will use your information to manage and administer your membership and your involvement with its teams and club, and to keep in contact with you for these purposes
+- we will use your information to manage and administer your membership and your involvement with the club and its teams, and to keep in contact with you for these purposes

 - we will also use data to maintain records of our performances and history, including match reports, score lines and team sheets